redacademy/html-fundamentals/source/includes/_functions.md

 // Store return value in a variable var name = getName();

+// Calll operateOnArray
+// Pass array as first argument
-// Pass in an anonymous function as the second argument operateOnArray(array, function(index, value) {
+// Pass an anonymous function as the second argument operateOnArray([1, 2, 3], function(index, value) {
   // Operate on array
 });

-// We can also store the function in a variable, then pass it in function printValue(index, value) {
+// We can also store the array and function in variables, then pass them in var myList = [1, 2, 3];

+function printValue(index, value) {
   console.log(value);
 }

 operateOnArray(array, printValue);
 ```